MrBeast: Public image and influence

 Donaldson's channel became the most subscribed on YouTube on June 2, 2024, when it overtook T-Series.
 A February 2021 poll by Insider reported that 70% of respondents viewed him favorably and 12% unfavorably.
 Coverage from Time, Yahoo Life, and CNN has noted his particular appeal to younger audiences, pointing to his direct-to-camera delivery and polished but enthusiastic on-screen persona, which could encourage a parasocial relationship.

 Writers such as Charissa Cheong have linked Donaldson's success to a broader shift on YouTube toward high-budget, experimental productions.
 Other analysts have credited his format with influencing creators such as Fidias, Matthew Beem, and Airrack, who have adopted similar high-stakes challenge videos.
+Donaldson's influence on entertainment has been deemed "Mr. Beastification" and "Beastification" by observers.
+Taylor Lorenz noted in March 2024 that Donaldson's style of "retention editing" involved "loud sound effects, fast cuts, flashing lights and zero pauses" to keep users' attention.
+This style was mimicked by many other content creators to the point of being the dominant format, though its dominance was beginning to wane by then; Donaldson wanted himself and others to "get rid of the ultra fast paced/overstim era of content".
+Anthony Padilla of Smosh felt that MrBeastification had led to a large number of copycats and "this very heavy desire for people to really get caught up in the stats".

 Donaldson's approach has also drawn scrutiny.
 Commentators have accused Donaldson of turning philanthropy into spectacle, sometimes describing his videos as "charity porn."
 Critics have argued that his giveaways do little to address structural inequality.
 Donaldson has responded that he does not profit from Beast Philanthropy videos, that all revenue is donated, and that government action is needed to solve systemic problems.